MAnalytics/Self-exciting-point-process-SEPP-for-crime-hotspot-prediction/README.md

 Required data sets include:
 1. A regular spatial grid system covering the area of study (required CRS: WGS84)
 2. Historical records of crime with time (t) and location (lat,long) information

+Outputs: A hotspot surface representing the vulnerable location to the next 1 to 2 days victimisation